Tong (organization): Tongs in the United States

-Early Chinese populations in the United States and Canada were overwhelmingly male, especially after sex-restrictive immigration laws were passed in 1882 in the U.S. and 1923 in Canada, respectively (see Chinese Exclusion Act and Chinese Immigration Act, 1923).
+Early Chinese populations in the United States and Canada were overwhelmingly male, especially after sex-restrictive immigration laws were passed in 1875 in the U.S. and 1923 in Canada, respectively (see Page Act of 1875 and Chinese Immigration Act, 1923).
 For this reason tongs participated heavily in importing women from China for both marriage and prostitution.
 Many of these women did not come to America by choice, and some were deceived and forced into prostitution by procurers.
 Tongs associated with importing women to America fought over territories and profits.
 This became known as the "Tong Wars", which were a series of violent attacks between two branches of the Tong Gang, the Hip Sing Tong and On Leong Tong.
 The reasons for this conflict vary, from struggles over territory to assassinations of members.
 The "Tong Wars" of the 19th and early 20th centuries were often based on control of these women.
 In the early years the tongs employed "hatchet men" or boo how doy (斧頭仔), also called highbinders, as hired killers to fight the street battles that ensued over turf, business and women.